-The applied security analysis program (ASAP) at the School of Business was founded in 1970 by Professor Stephen L. Hawk.
+The Wisconsin MBA in Business: Finance, Investment and Banking named option Applied Security Analysis program (ASAP) at the School of Business was founded in 1970 by Professor Stephen L. Hawk.
 Approximately 500 students have graduated from the program.
 Each graduate enters the investment community with the unique educational experience of learning the investment business through hands-on management of real portfolios.
 Beginning with $100,000 in 1970, students now manage over $50 million in equities and fixed-income assets.
 The program is proud to be a pioneer among student-managed investment programs and a CFA® Program Partner.
 See the program website for more information.

 Named Option in Corporate Finance and Investment Banking

-The Nicholas MBA program offers students a unique opportunity to gain practical experience working on meaningful corporate finance consulting engagements.
+The Wisconsin MBA in Business: Finance, Investment and Banking named option in Corporate Finance and Investment Banking offers students a unique opportunity to gain practical experience working on meaningful corporate finance consulting engagements.
 Students work in teams on assigned finance projects for consulting firms, investment banks, public corporations, and private companies.
 The financial consulting engagements typically involve an analysis of problem for the engagement sponsors in areas such as working capital management, evaluation of funding sources, valuation, cost of capital, capital expenditure decisions, acquisition analysis, and joint venture and strategic alliances.
 Throughout the academic year, students work on approximately four to six diverse financial consulting engagements.
 Overall, each class works with 16–18 different corporations, firms, and banks.
 See the program website for more information.

 Admission consideration for the MBA program requires a four-year undergraduate degree or the equivalent, in any discipline, from an accredited institution.
 The School of Business seeks a minimum of two years of full-time work experience along with a strong undergraduate performance.
 In addition to academic credentials, GMAT scores and work experience, personal achievements, motivation, communication skills (written and oral), international exposure and recommendation letters are considered in the admission process at both the master's and doctoral levels.